Tim Follin: Family

 Tim is married and has two school-age children.
 Tim, son of Marjorie Follin, was the youngest of three brothers, all of whom had careers in the video game industry.
 Oldest brother Michael Stuart (Mike) moved on after 16 years as a programmer to become an ordained minister in the Church of England.
-Middle brother Geoffrey Mark (Geoff), a fellow game composer who was proficient in several instruments, MIDI software, and reading sheet music, later went on to become a primary school teacher and later a part-time math tutor while occasionally composing music.
+Middle brother Geoffrey Mark (Geoff), a fellow game composer who was proficient in several instruments, MIDI software, and reading sheet music, later went on to become a primary school teacher and later a part-time maths tutor while occasionally composing music; he died of pancreatic cancer in May 2024.